 A better job title for a bouncer’s doormen might be floor man or floor person.
 In the UK you often hear the titles Head Doorman or Cooler.

 A nightclub is about the business of providing hospitality where people can come to relax, unwind, and have a good time.

 - A good floor man will manage the patrons inside a club and will see to it that no one becomes overly aggressive and spoils the party.

 - A well-trained floor man will circulate throughout the club, be highly visible, and be easily identifiable as a club employee.

-- The floor man should continually evaluate the conduct and attitudes of each patron and watch for changes behavior.
+- The floor man should continually evaluate the conduct and attitudes of each patron and watch for changes in behavior.

-- Let’s face it, drinking alcohol in a nightclub setting is designed to remove inhibitions and subtle behavior changes are expected.
+- Let’s face it, drinking alcohol in a nightclub setting is designed to remove inhibitions, and subtle behavior changes are expected.

 - A floor man’s job is to recognize the negative behavior changes and begin to manage the patron.

 - Good floor men will use eye contact and body language to let troublesome patrons know that their conduct is reaching the threshold for unacceptable behavior.

 It is up to the nightclub to set conduct limits and then require the floor man to evenly and fairly enforcing those rules.
 The best-run clubs consistently enforce rules and do so immediately.